-My friend asked me to make some squashed witch cupcakes (she’d seen a picture online of some) and I was more than happy to fulfil her request!
+My friend asked me to make some squashed witch cupcakes (she’d seen a picture online of some) and I was more than happy to fulfill her request!

 I had to make 50 of these bad boys, so it was a production line in the kitchen to get these done!
 I made the legs from white sugarpaste/fondant and left for a week to dry thoroughly.
 I then painted the stocking stripes with black food colouring.